 A. Applicable Legal Authority

-The appointment and compensation of counsel in capital cases and the authorization and payment of persons providing investigative, expert, and other services are governed by 18 U.S.C. § § 3005, 3006A, and 35992, and Guide, Vol. 7A, Ch.
-6, and the Special Procedures for Reviewing Attorney Compensation Requests in Death Penalty Cases promulgated by the Judicial Council of the Fifth Circuit..
+The appointment and compensation of counsel in capital cases and the authorization and payment of persons providing investigative, expert, and other services are governed by 18 U.S.C. § § 3005, 3006A, and 3599, and Guide, Vol. 7A, Ch.
+6.